eitrtechnologies/subnet_gap_finder/README.md

 VPC mode basically works the same way, with the exception that we can also see unused space at the end of the last subnet until the end of the VPC address space.
 This is (currently) only shown if there aren't any gaps between subnets.

+**NOTE**: We're not handling AWS authentication in the script.
+Ensure that you authenticate via the AWS CLI prior to running.
 ```
 $ python3 subnet_gap_finder.py --vpcid vpc-a675b09
 | Gap Start   | Gap End     | Gap CIDRs     |